codeforamerica/atl_zoink/db/queries/1-exploring.md

 E01954203 | 40-6-49 | FOLLOWING TOO CLOSELY | 15
 E01954203 | 40-8-76.1 | SAFETY BELT VIOLATION | 15

 ... these results feel like genuine representations of multiple violations per citation, especially in the case of the hit-and-run/car chase GUIDs represented towards the bottom of the sample.
-Plus this [line of code](https://github.com/codeforamerica/courtbot/blob/master/utils/loaddata.js#L75) in ATL courtbot suggests multiple "citations" per "case".